 Lie back on the floor with the buttocks against a wall in a corner or by a door jamb.
 Keeping one leg on the floor, place the foot of the alternate leg against the wall and gently push the knee straight so the raised leg and the leg on the floor make a 90-degree angle.
 Hold the position for 30 seconds and repeat on the other side.

 Stand slightly farther than your arm length facing a wall with your feet shoulder-width apart.
 Lean forward and put your palms flat against the wall at shoulder height and about shoulder-width apart.
 Step forward with your right leg and bend your right knee.
 Keeping both feet flat on the floor, bend your left knee slightly until you feel a gentle stretch in your left calf muscle.
 If you don’t feel a stretch, bend your right knee until you do.
 Hold for 30 seconds, then return to starting position.

 With a regular stretching program, you will notice benefits in flexibility for the muscle groups you use most often in your day-to-day activities.
-You may not bend very far now, but with a regular stretching routine, you will ease stiff joints and tight muscles.
+You may not bend very far now, but you will ease stiff joints and tight muscles with a regular stretching routine.
 Ahhh…!